TimKotowski/KQueuey/README.md

 # highly distrubuted, simple message queue.

- KQueuey is a distributed message queue, with data replication for fault tolerance.
-Kqueuey uses the Raft Consensus Algorithm to allow messages to be replicated to other machines, to maintain high availability and reliability if a leader is down.
-To ensure messages can still be processed.
-Kqueuey uses a similar queuing model as AWS SQS, with visibility timeouts, and ability to send and receive messages between software components.
-Standard queue type is used.
-Messages are guaranteed to be delivered at least once.
+ KQueuey is a simple  distributed message queue, with data replication using Raft Consensus Algorithm to maintain high availability and reliability.
+Ability to asynchronously send and receive messages between software components with message deadline.